-Another benefit of having a diabetic assessment done at Podiatry Station is that you will get a detailed report at the end of your assessment which you can give to your GP or have for your own records.
+Another benefit of having a diabetic assessment done at Podiatry Station is that you will get a detailed report at the end of your assessment, which you can give to your GP or have for your own records (please note this service is chargeable).
 This will allow you to track your diabetic control to ensure nothing is getting worse.

 Diabetic patients should routinely have their feet treated every 8 – 10 weeks.
 This would include maintaining your nails and dealing with any hard skin or corns on your feet.
 This often means that the patient does not need to carry out any foot care treatment themselves in-between appointments.
 The Podiatrist will recommend that the patient applies a good foot balm daily to their feet.